alxp12/golangcode-site/content/posts/2019-01-10-send-slack-messages.md

 Programs often need to notify us of events and using services like Slack, Hipchat (or even email) make this convenient for us.
 This code snippet is a way of sending a message to Slack via an Incoming Webhook - you can set these up in the [Slack Apps](https://api.slack.com/apps) area.
 All you need is to set the incoming webhook url and change the text to be anything you want.

-It does include a timeout (of 10 seconds) if something happens to Slack respose times for any reason.
+It does include a timeout (of 10 seconds) if something happens to Slack response times for any reason.
 It also checks that the response doesn't return an error.

 ```go
 package main